What is the University Housing Requirement?

 What is the smoking policy?

 : Coastal Carolina University is a Tobacco Free Campus.
 Smoking and tobacco usage is not permitted on University property.
-For more information, review the Tobacco-Free Campus (UNIV-EHS-431)
+For more information, review the Tobacco-Free Campus (UNIV-DSO-431)

 What is the alcohol policy?